FAIRmat-NFDI/pynxtools/docs/tutorial/writing-an-application-definition.md

 Because you now use the class `NXlaser`, you should see paths like `/ENTRY[entry]/LASER/wavelength` and `/ENTRY[entry]/LASER/coherence_length` in the generated JSON template.

----

 ## Next steps

-- [Write an application definition (how-to)](../how-tos/nexus/writing-an-application-definition.md) — quick reference for experienced users
+- [How-tos > NeXus > Write an application definition (how-to)](../how-tos/nexus/writing-an-application-definition.md) — quick reference for experienced users
-- [Build a pynxtools reader](build-a-reader.md) — write a reader that produces files conforming to `NXdouble_slit`
+- [Tutorial > Build a pynxtools reader](build-a-reader.md) — write a reader that produces files conforming to `NXdouble_slit`
 - Contribute to [FAIRmat NeXus definitions](https://github.com/FAIRmat-NFDI/nexus_definitions)